-The university does not permit the transfer of credits from other institutions to apply towards doctoral degrees.
+The university does permit the transfer of credits from other institutions to apply towards doctoral degrees however all independent special problems courses, candidacy exams and dissertation hours must be taken at the University of Arkansas.
 The Graduate Catalog specifies that: "For doctoral candidates, at the discretion of the advisory committee, the program of study may be adjusted in lieu of work taken at other colleges or universities and recognized by the candidate's committee, but it will not appear on the University of Arkansas academic record."

 Up to 12 graduate credits may be taken to apply toward a doctoral degree such as the ENDY Ph.D. prior to the student being formally accepted into the degree program.
-This is approximately one semester's worth of course work.
+However, all core courses and research hours must be taken on our campus.